sozialhelden/a11yjson/README.md

 ## What if I want to make my data available, but my infrastructure does not support JavaScript/SimpleSchema/your nesting…?

 If you want to make your data available on accessibility.cloud, it is enough if your own data format is as close as possible to the attribute names / nesting described here.
-The more platforms use this, the easier it gets to share accessibility data.
+The more platforms use the same format, the easier it gets to share accessibility data.
 With accessibility.cloud, it’s possible to import data delivered in different schemas and formats.
 We encourage you to implement as many attributes as possible!

 ## Contributing